-is an inflammation of a nerve in the foot that goes to the toes.
+is an inflammation and scarring of a nerve in the foot that goes to the toes.
 Surgical treatment involves removing the area of inflammation and the nerve.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: Recurrence of painNumbness in the nearby toesBleedingInfectionPoor wound healing

 Some factors that may increase the risk of complications include: SmokingPoor nutritionLong-term illnessUse of certain medicationsDiabetesBleeding disorders